flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

   <summary>How to add Swift Package Manager integration to a custom target</summary>

 ### How to add Swift Package Manager integration to a custom target
-Follow the steps in `How to manually add Swift Package Manager integration to iOS/macOS project if Flutter CLI fails to automatically migrate`.
+Follow the steps in `How to manually add Swift Package Manager integration to iOS/macOS project if Flutter CLI fails to migrate automatically`.

 In Part 1, Step 6 use your custom target instead of the Flutter target.